fs-linguistics/fs-linguistics.github.io/pages/glossary.md

     + PS (Proseminar) = typically a BA-level seminar that might be a bit more advanced than the introductory lectures (usually worth 3-6 CP)
     + HS (Hauptseminar) = a seminar for MA and advanced BA students (usually worth 6-9 CP)
     + OS (Oberseminar) = a discussion group for current topics in a research group, for SfS staff and interested students (no CP)
-- The department's building in Wilhelmstraße 19 has many names: SfS, VG (Verfügungsgebäude), Blochbau.
+- ~~The department's building in Wilhelmstraße 19 has many names: SfS, VG (Verfügungsgebäude), Blochbau.~~ We don't live there anymore, we moved to Keplerstraße 2.
+- Fachschaft Room: Technically not the Fachschaft and any student can use the room.
+It's room 049 in Keplerstraße 2.
 - UB (Universitätsbibliothek) = UniBib = university library
 - FSZ (Fachsprachenzentrum/Fremdsprachenzentrum) = language centre